 When planning the Combined Degree, consider how off-campus junior year experiences and advanced placement credits may impact your application process, GRE testing, and graduation date.
 Students with advanced placement credits may reach senior status earlier than their chronological time at Tulane and graduate a semester early.

-All students must meet the general application requirements for the school.
+All students must meet the general admission requirements for the school.

 Tulane SPHTM uses a Fastlane application for the BSPH Combined Degree.
-This allows for quicker acceptance decisions and fewer requirements to be met.
+This allows for quicker acceptance decisions and does not require letters of recommendation.

 Create an account, select 2018 School of Public Health and Tropical Medicine, and then BSPH Combined Degree in order to start your application.